Scuba Diving Gear List – The Complete Dive Equipment Guide

-Let’s talk about safety.
+Let’s talk about some scuba diving safety gear you should consider to have.
 Below is a list of essential safety-related dive gear.
 Have a look at what would make sense for you to have.

 Surface Marker Signal/Buoy (SMB) Kit

-Mark your position for boats and other divers.
+Mark your position for boats and other divers with a surface marker buoy.
 Reel and whistle are included.